Oussama-nasri/Oussama_Porfolio/README.md

 Project:

-1 - Business Understanding:
+# 1 - Business Understanding:

-Define the project's objectives and goals.
+-Define the project's objectives and goals.

-Understand the significance of detecting CKD early.
+-Understand the significance of detecting CKD early.

-Identify key stakeholders and their requirements.
+-Identify key stakeholders and their requirements.

-2 - Data Understanding:
+# 2 - Data Understanding:

-Gather relevant CKD-related datasets.
+-Gather relevant CKD-related datasets.

-Explore the data to understand its structure and content.
+-Explore the data to understand its structure and content.

-Identify the features (variables) available in the dataset.
+-Identify the features (variables) available in the dataset.

-Check for data quality issues such as missing values and outliers.
+-Check for data quality issues such as missing values and outliers.

-Understand the distribution of target labels (CKD or non-CKD).
+-Understand the distribution of target labels (CKD or non-CKD).

-Data Preparation:
+# 3 - Data Preparation:

-Handle missing data by imputation or removal.
+-Handle missing data by imputation or removal.

-Address outliers through data preprocessing techniques.
+-Address outliers through data preprocessing techniques.

-Perform data scaling or normalization as necessary.
+-Perform data scaling or normalization as necessary.

-Encode categorical variables if present.
+-Encode categorical variables if present.

 Split the data into training, validation, and test sets.

-Modeling:
+# 4 - Modeling:

-Select appropriate machine learning algorithms for classification (e.g., logistic regression, decision trees, random forests, SVM).
+-Select appropriate machine learning algorithms for classification (e.g., logistic regression, decision trees, random forests, SVM).

-Train multiple models using the training data.
+-Train multiple models using the training data.

-Tune hyperparameters to optimize model performance.
+-Tune hyperparameters to optimize model performance.

-Consider techniques like feature selection to improve model interpretability.
+-Consider techniques like feature selection to improve model interpretability.

-Evaluate model performance using appropriate metrics (e.g., accuracy, precision, recall, F1-score).
+-Evaluate model performance using appropriate metrics (e.g., accuracy, precision, recall, F1-score).

-Evaluation:
+# 5 - Evaluation:

-Assess the model's performance on the validation set.
+-Assess the model's performance on the validation set.

-Compare different models and select the best-performing one.
+-Compare different models and select the best-performing one.

-Use relevant evaluation metrics, considering the trade-offs between false positives and false negatives.
+-Use relevant evaluation metrics, considering the trade-offs between false positives and false negatives.

-Visualize model performance using ROC curves, confusion matrices, etc.
+-Visualize model performance using ROC curves, confusion matrices, etc.

-Consider performing cross-validation to estimate model generalization.
+-Consider performing cross-validation to estimate model generalization.

-Deployment:
+# 6 - Deployment:

-Deploy the selected model in a real-world setting  : local web application
+-Deploy the selected model in a real-world setting  : local web application